-The Ethernet Routing Switch 3500 Series supports both Link Aggregation groups and Multilink trunks.
+The switch supports both Link Aggregation groups and Multilink trunks.
 By default, Link Aggregation is set to disabled on all ports.
-A Link Aggregation group or trunk group can be created or deleted automatically using Link Aggregation Control Protocol (LACP).
+A Link Aggregation group or trunk group can be created or deleted automatically using LACP.

 The maximum number of Link Aggregation and MLT groups is six, and the maximum number of active links per group is four.
-Link Aggregation allows more than four links to be configured in one Link Aggregation group (LAG).
+Link Aggregation allows more than four links to be configured in one LAG.